nclslbrn/forsaken-ideas/README.md

 │   ├──  index.js 		Sketch entry point
 │   ├──  property.json 		Sketch properties, details below
-│   ├──  capture.jpg 		1200px illustration for Open Graph (adapt the height to fit you image ratio) │   └──  thumbnail.jpg 		600px image for gallery (adapt the height too) │
+│   ├──  capture.jpg 		1200px illustration for Open Graph (adapt the height to fit you image ratio) │   └──  thumbnail.webp 	600px image for gallery (adapt the height too) │
 ├── sketch-common/ 		Files you want to import in multiple sketch (not used in production, only on development) ├── src/ 			Gallery Vue App (dev files)